-Some people opt to create sustainable tiny homes from shipping containers, installing things like solar power, compost toilets, recycling water and collecting rainwater, even planting vegetables gardens on the roof of the container home, which in turn also helps to insulate it.
+Some people opt to create sustainable tiny homes from shipping containers, installing things like solar power, compost toilets, recycling water and collecting rainwater, even planting vegetable gardens on the roof of the container home, which in turn also helps to insulate it.

 Shipping containers are long-lasting and are useful in so many ways that they would seriously have to be considered sustainable.

 When you buy or hire a shipping container in Australia it is subject to GST, as is the transporting and shipping of goods locally, interstate and overseas.
 The container itself is a product and transportation is a service, both of which are taxable under Australian law.

 Standard shipping containers are designed to be air and watertight, but they do have small pressure-activated vents along the sides of the container located near the roof.
 These vents are designed to help reduce a build-up of excessive heat or moisture.
 However, they are not always effective in preventing condensation from forming on the underside of the roof or on the walls.

 If you plan to store goods inside a container and you live in a region where condensation is likely to occur, then you may want to consider installing ventilation in your container.

 Your requirements for ventilation really depend on what you’ll be using your shipping container for.
 If you plan to build a home with one, or a granny flat, you’ll likely be installing windows, insulation and possibly even air conditioning as well.